AdvKT: An Adversarial Multi-Step Training Framework for Knowledge Tracing: Experiment

 \subsection{Mitigation of Data Sparsity}

-In Figure~\ref{fig:vis}, we visualize the distribution of $(q,r)$ pairs in (\romannumeral1) original data $\mathcal R$ in the dataset, (\romannumeral2) augmented data $\mathcal{T}$ and (\romannumeral3) generative data $\mathcal{E}$ on four datasets.
-Our discriminator encodes the entire sequence and obtains hidden state representations.
+In Figure~\ref{fig:vis}, we visualize the distribution of $(q,r)$ pairs in (\romannumeral1) original data $\mathcal R$ in the dataset, (\romannumeral2) augmented data $\mathcal{T}$ and (\romannumeral3) generative data $\mathcal{E}$ on ASSIST09.
+Visualization of distribution on other datasets are demonstrated in Appendix B. Our discriminator encodes the entire sequence and obtains hidden state representations.
 These representation vectors are reduced to two dimensions using t-SNE~\cite{van2008visualizingt_tsne}.

 The figure shows that the augmented data closely resembles the original data, validating the augmentation methods.
 However, there are noticeable gaps in both the original and augmented data, and the distribution boundaries are uneven.
 Although the augmented data increases the data size, it is insufficient to simply combine it with the original data for training a KT model.
 By generating new sequences, the generative data (red points) fills the gaps and boundary areas of the original data, ensuring a uniform distribution in the problem sequence subspace.
 Consequently, the discriminator can be trained more stably with the expanded dataset, providing better guidance for the generator to capture comprehensive student learning patterns.